How to save money on a Japan trip?

 People often wonder how much they should budget for a trip to Japan and how to save money on a Japan trip.

-The answer depends on the cost of airfare, hotel accommodations, transportation costs after arrival, whether guides are needed, etc. There are many ways to save money on a Japan trip and below are some practical tips to help with your Japan trip planning:
+There are many ways to keep your Japan trip cost down.
+Below are some practical tips to help with your Japan trip budget planning:

 How to Save Money on a Japan Trip – Airfare

-Japan travel is seasonal.
+Japan travel is quite seasonal.
 If you go during cherry blossom or Sakura season between the last week of March and the first half of April, be prepared to shell out big bucks.
 The same applies to late October and November when many foreigners flock to Japan for its incredible autumn leaves turning red, golden and shades in between.
 Flying to Japan from the US and Canadian West Coast often costs around $1,500 on a round-trip ticket out of Vancouver, Seattle, San Francisco and Los Angeles.
 That’s economy class, of course.
 Passengers departing from New York or Toronto should budget $2,000 for the airfare.

 How to Save Money on a Japan Trip – Hotels